Installation | Topics | Beyond Lino

 their job to specify what happens during data migration by providing migrators.

-Of course you may also dive yourself into the code and the changelog.
+Of course you may also dive yourself into the code and the changelog after

 The pull.sh

-the Lino team.
-In certain circumstances you might want to also update all other
+certain circumstances you might need to also manually update other Python